Skip to content

 Best Practices

-Write a thorough description.
-Users decide whether to activate based on the detail page.
+1. Write a thorough description.
+Users decide whether to fork based on the detail page.
 Explain the problem, the approach, expected inputs, and what kind of results to expect.

-Keep the changelog updated.
-When you publish a new version, document the changes so existing users know what improved.
+5. Keep the changelog updated.
+When you re-pin a new version, document the changes so adopters know what improved.